-The Samsung Galaxy Watch is one of the most refined smartwatches you can buy today, with an aesthetically pleasing design, cohesive user interface and, importantly, four-day battery life.
+The Samsung Galaxy Watch is one of the most refined smartwatches you can buy today thanks to its aesthetically pleasing design, cohesive user interface and, importantly, four-day battery life.

 This is the most satisfying way to navigate a smartwatch.
-Your fingers won’t cover up the watch’s small, hard-to-accurately-target touchscreen (an issue with any smartwatch), and it’s an idea exclusive to Samsung’s newer watches.
+Your fingers won’t cover up the watch’s small, hard-to-accurately-target touchscreen (an issue with any smartwatch), and the rotating bezel: an idea exclusive to newer Samsung watches.

-You won’t find rotating bezels supported by Google’s Wear OS, while Apple’s watchOS uses a less intuitive rotating digital crown button on the side.
+The newer Samsung Galaxy Watch Active is cheaper than the Galaxy Watch, but it doesn't feature that rotating bezel.
+You also won’t find rotating bezels supported by Google’s Wear OS, while Apple’s watchOS uses a less intuitive rotating digital crown button on the side.
 This is one of two reasons why the Galaxy Watch runs Samsung’s Tizen software, not Wear OS.

 To see the Samsung Galaxy Watch in action, watch our hands-on video below:

 The other reason for the Tizen operating system is battery life.
-We found that the larger 46mm Galaxy Watch lasted a solid four days with normal use, during which we checked messages, fetched constant notifications, tracked workouts, played Spotify, and talked to Bixby, Samsung’s mostly terrible AI.
+We found that the larger 46mm Galaxy Watch lasted a solid four days with normal use during our two months of testing.
+We checked messages, fetched constant notifications, tracked workouts, played Spotify, and talked to Bixby, Samsung’s mostly terrible AI.
 Samsung says the smaller 42mm Galaxy Watch lasts three days.

 The big difference between the Galaxy Watch and the Gear S3, besides an extra day of battery, is that it’s more fitness-focused, thanks to additional sensors and a revamped Samsung Health app.
 It auto-detects six of (an expanded) 39 exercises – and still helpfully nudges you when you’re too sedentary, and it has a fairly accurate sleep tracker.
 It’s also now waterproof down to 50 meters, matching the Gear S3 Sport 5ATM rating in a more adult design.